François Mendy

-François Mendy (born 5 April 2000) is a French professional footballer who plays as a forward for Championnat National club Châteauroux.
+François Mendy (born 5 April 2000) is a French professional footballer who plays as a forward.

 Career

-Mendy is a product of the youth academy of ÉS Trappes since the age of 9, and briefly moved to Castelroussin in 2018 before signing with the reserve team of Châteauroux.
+Mendy is a product of the youth academy of ES Trappes since the age of 9, and briefly moved to Castelroussin in 2018 before signing with the reserve team of Châteauroux.
 He made his professional debut with Châteauroux in a 2–1 Ligue 2 loss to Clermont Foot on 26 April 2021.
 On 5 May 2021, he signed his first professional contract with the club for 2 years.

 Personal life

-Born in France, Mendy is of Senegalese descent.
+Born in France, Mendy is of Bissau guineene and Senegalese descent.